Lancaster-Lana/SatteliteSite/Web/ReadMe.txt

    PM> update-database -project Sattelite.EntityFramework (then look in SQL Server if SatteliteDB database created)

-2. run application Sttelite.Web in IIS Express.
+2. Run application Sattelite.Web in IIS Express.
 If it is running, click 'Login' on the right top corner of the site 2.1 to login as administrator enter
   Login: Admin
   Password: Admin